 5. Memberships and Subscriptions

-It has been 9+ years since we have had those memberships and at times I wish that I could go back to the gym, but I just cannot currently justify the cost and time away from my kids.
-Instead, we have invested in a few sets of dumbbells, a chin-up bar, and a few workout DVDs to use at home.
-We are still able to get a good workout without the monthly cost of a gym membership.
+Years ago, our family saved $65 each month when we canceled our gym membership.
+For years we only worked out at home.
+Our family invested in a few sets of dumbbells, a chin-up bar, and a few workout DVDs to use at home.
+We were still able to get a good workout without the monthly cost of a gym membership.

 It’s easy to spend a lot of extra money each month on entertainment.
 It’s especially easy to spend that money if you have children that you feel like you have to entertain on the weekends.
 Did you know that your local library has DVDs to check out?
-And they aren’t lame movies; they are new releases and tv series.
 Instead of spending $40 at the movies, stay home and watch a movie that you borrowed for free!
 You can even make popcorn, buy candy, and cuddle on the couch.